Udtshi/RPG-Maker-converter/README.md

   But as you can see, map data looks messy.
 It means you have to convert not only map data but also pictures too.

 ### 4. Upscale pictures
-  RPG Maker VX(Ace) used a 500*300 size map. but updated to MV(MZ), it changed to 816*624, 50% and 1.5X increased.
+  RPG Maker VX(Ace) used a 544 x 416 for game resolution, and 32 x 32 for a block of tiles. but updated to MV(MZ), it changed to 816 x 624, and 48 x 48 each, a 1.5x increased.
-  So, we have to upscale images as 1.5 Multiply with Waifu2X.
+  So, we have to upscale images with a 1.5x increase on Waifu2X.
   Open Waifu2X, and set it.
 ![화면 캡처 2022-12-04 122635](https://user-images.githubusercontent.com/65770938/205476552-f47fe136-69c5-488b-b961-efe64ea435e6.png)